wdr-data/code4maus/CONTRIBUTING.md

       // The asset can be a `svg`, `png`, `jpg`, `gif` or `mp4`
       asset: require('./assets/slide-01.svg'),
       // You can define a caption that is display above the asset
-      caption: 'Where is my green pullover?'
+      caption: 'Where is my green pullover?',
     },
   ],
 }